Cris24dc/Cris24dc/README.md

 ---

-- 🔭 I’m currently working on **various personal and collaborative projects to enhance my skills and build a strong portfolio.**
+- 🔭 I’m currently working on **various personal and collaborative projects to enhance my skills.**

 - 💬 Ask me about **anything.**

-- 📫 How to reach me **cristianandrei752@gmail.com**
+- 📫 How to reach me: **cristianandrei752@gmail.com**

 ---